-Inter-plugin Communication is a technology developed here at iZotope that allows our plug-ins to interact and share valuable information with one another across a session, helping you produce, mix, and master with better results—in less time, with less effort.
+Inter-plugin Communication is iZotope technology that allows our plug-ins to interact and share valuable information with one another across a session, helping you produce, mix, and master with better results—in less time, with less effort.

-Traditional plug-ins are limited by only being able to "hear" what’s happening on one track at a time.
-At iZotope, we know that many producers take a "big picture" view when thinking about their mix: such as making instruments like bass and a kick drum gel nicely, unmasking important vocal tracks from groups of instruments, or tackling audio mixing and mastering jobs in the same session.
-This is where Inter-plugin Communication can save you time and give you a better understanding of your entire mix.
+Traditional plug-ins are limited by only "hearing" what’s happening on one track at a time.
+At iZotope, we know that many producers take a "big picture" view when thinking about their mix: such as making instruments like bass and a kick drum gel nicely, unmasking important vocal tracks from groups of instruments, or tackling mixing and mastering jobs in the same session.
+This is where Inter-plugin Communication can save you time and give you a better understanding of your mix as a whole.

 When two tracks with a similar frequency profile occur at the same time in a mix, we get something called frequency masking.
 Neither track is heard properly because they are both trying to fit a small space that only has room for one.
 This is a common occurrence with kick and bass, guitars and vocals, and leads and backgrounds.

 Without years of experience, it can be a challenge to locate overlapping frequencies between two tracks and adjust them accordingly.
 As a result, you fall on guesswork as a process and sweep EQ bands up and down and side to side, hoping an answer will present itself.
 Compound this with the visual nightmare of going back and forth between two EQs, and inspiration can take a major hit.